8 Important Money Tips for when you land your first full-time job

 If you need a tax file number, contact the Australian Taxation Office (ATO) about applying for one.

-2. Whether you can choose your super fund
+Tip 2.
+Choose your super fund

 Super is money set aside during your working life to support you in retirement.